 “Extern is a great hands-on experience in a possible career field!!” – Ali Edwards, ‘13

 Students have enjoyed their experiences and commented that it has helped them decide on future careers, as well as finding employment immediately upon graduation.
 If you are interested in signing up for PSY 420 as credits applied toward your degree, you will need to complete PSY 317 Field Placement Seminar at least one term prior to your externship.
 This class covers information that will be used in setting up your externship, including the application process.
-Additionally, you will need to successfully complete PSY 301 and MATH 243 or 361, have earned at least 120 college credits, and apply for PSY 420 before you are able to be eligible to sign up for PSY 420.
-While details are covered in PSY 317, please contact Dr. Alishia Huntoon (firstname.lastname@example.org), Program Director and Externship Coordinator, with further questions.
+Additionally, you will need to successfully complete PSY 301, have earned at least 120 college credits, and apply for PSY 420 before you are able to be eligible to sign up for PSY 420.
+While details are covered in PSY 317, please contact Dr. Alishia Huntoon (email@example.com), Externship Coordinator, with further questions.

 Some excerpts come from the WSU Psychology Alumni Newsletter, Spring 2012